 Example of satisfactory pipe penetration

-This article is a shorted version of the article published in the December 2017 issue of Sustainability Ireland, for the full version of the article click here.
+This article is a shorted version of the article published in the December 2017 issue of Sustainability Ireland.

 The author, Bob Sutcliffe, is a Chartered Engineer and Director of Environmental Efficiency.
 The material in this articles draws from his own experience of bund inspections throughout the UK and Ireland.
 Additional material has been taken from the HSE investigation into the fire at Buncefield.
 The author welcomes comments on this article.